 Polysticum setiferum Divisilobum Group

 I was fortunate to have some wonderful ferns already in the garden when we moved here.
 There was a beautiful drift of the wheel fern, Polysticum setiferum Divisilobum Group that edged a walkway.
-Over the last twelve years they have just become larger and more beautiful.
+Over the last nineteen years they have just become larger and more beautiful.
 There were also a couple nice size maidenhair fern, Adiantum pedatum.
 The soft delicate texture of this fern always makes you pause.
 In the sun was a nice size royal fern, Osmunda regalis.
 It did get a little burnt by the end of summer so we moved it to a slightly shadier spot and now it is also almost five feet tall and just as wide.